 So with that, when he comes home, I make sure he has what he needs (food, companionship, etc) but sometimes, I’m doing my thing and I can’t talk to him at the very moment he arrives.
 He’s so sweet and completely understands.

 If I go speak at another church to a group of women, he gets it.
 Sometimes, he doesn’t even know about it.

-This richness of individuality gives him and I something to talk about when we are together and satisfies the male desire to pursue and chase, but that’s another blog post entirely.
-Just know, men love the chase.
+This richness of individuality gives him and me something to talk about when we are together and satisfies the male desire to pursue and chase, but that’s another blog post entirely.
+Just know, that men love the chase.

 Remember, dogs love to chase moving cars (not that I’m calling him a dog).
 LOL

 Changing the subject, I want you to know you are not forgotten.
 As your husband pursues his purpose, I want you to be just as diligent and just as “selfish” in pursuing yours.
 Spend your energy on it.
 Invest your time in it.

 Even if you have to get up early and stay up late.
 Create.
 Move.
 Bless.

 Let me tell you what you are not to do: lose yourself and get lost in his call and identity.

 You can’t convince me that is God’s plan for you!
 No, when God formed you in the womb of your mom, He had a plan and purpose exclusively for you.

 Before I formed you in the womb I knew you, before you were born I set you apart; I appointed you…”